jentery/mdia200/index.md

 *Thursday, November 16th*

 * I'll be available via Zoom during class time and by appointment throughout the day to provide individualized feedback on your work.
 Attendance is optional.

+# Week 12 (Nov.
+20 and 23): Media and Identity

+*Monday, November 20th*

+* Please spend at least 30 minutes watching a Twitch livestream on a channel from the list I provided.
+Take notes as you do.
+* Today, I'll lecture on media and identity and begin our discussion of Twitch.

+*Thursday, November 23rd*

+* Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 10 and 12 and let me know if you'd like me to clarify or elaborate anywhere.
+* Today, we'll discuss Twitch and conduct a wireframing exercise.
+I'll also introduce some terms for engaging livestreams in media studies.

 # Policies